-As in all good fairy tales, it so happened that the sister and the handsome visitor were both in Prague at the same time.
-Our two scheming wives arranged for the two to meet, over afternoon tea at the good Rabbi's house.
+As in all good fairy tales, it so happened that the sister and the handsome visitor were both visiting Prague at the same time.
+Our scheming wives arranged for the two to meet, over afternoon tea at the good Rabbi's house.
 Six people for tea.
 It appeared to be a match made in Heaven.
 And the sister was definitely interested.

 After fifteen months our romantic couple's first son arrives.
 In those days it was not possible to work outside the house with an infant at home.
 So our industrious mother decides to advertise, in the local suburban press, her services as a seamstress, taking in clothes for mending.

 On the very day the advertisement is published, a lady phones to make an appointment to come and meet, concerning a large, lucrative job.
 Our mother is besides herself with the success of just one listing.
-At the appointed time, two well dressed ladies arrive at her flat.
+At the appointed time, two well-dressed ladies arrive at her flat.
 They start to ask our seamstress questions about her work style, pricing and other important questions.
 Then one of them requests to see the sewing machine.
-Our mother takes this lady through to the back of her home, proudly showing off her shiny new Singer's special.
+Our mother takes this lady through to the back of her home, proudly showing off her shiny new Singer special.

 A fraction of a second and the corridor is full, people searching, running out into the street.
 Everyone is frantically screaming, shouting, yelling, shrieking.

 The fruiterer, working from his small barrow just outside the building, understands exactly what is happening.
 With a flying tackle, one of which any Wallaby scum half would be proud, he grabs the kidnapper, now in full flight.
 He pulls the screaming child from her arms, and returns me back to my sobbing mother.

 and don't forget to stop by my site to look at my latest (and classic) photographs.
 There are even some photographs there which I took on my trusty Canon A1.